The Beilstein Journal of Organic Chemistry

 - Data and Text Mining

-The journal is part of the Open Access subset at PubMed Central, where articles can be downloaded in NLM XML format and as PDF.
-Also, all articles can be downloaded from the journal website in Beilstein XML format using the following syntax:
+The journal is part of the Open Access subset at PubMed Central, where articles can be downloaded in NLM XML and PDF format.
+Moreover, all articles can be downloaded from the journal website in Beilstein XML format using the following syntax:

 http://www.beilstein-journals.org/<journal code>/content/xml/<issn>-<vol #>-<article #>.xml